MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 ## Android Setup

-To integrate CodePush into your Android project, perform the following steps:
+To integrate CodePush into your Android project, do the following steps:

 ### Plugin Installation (Android)